nexssp/cli/README.md

     </a>
 </p>

-**Nexss Programmer** is a cli tool which allows to compile, compose over **50** programming languages.
+**Nexss Programmer** is a cli tool which allows to:

+### Easy and intuitively install programming environments

+Example:

+- `nexss r install` OR `nexss py install` OR `nexss php install` OR ..
+- `nexss [language file extension] install`

+### Compile, compose over **50** programming languages

+if there is no compiler installed, nexss programmer will install it automatically.

 - `nexss program.r`
 - `nexss program.[any extension]`
 - `npx @nexssp/cli program.r` # without installing nexss
-- `nexss file add my.rs --edit` # Will open list of templates for particular language, install editor (if not exists) and open file for editing.
+- `nexss file add my.rs --edit` # Will open list of templates to select from for particular language, install editor (if not exists) and open file for editing.

-## Run any programming language in seconds (eg. Google Colab Notebook)
+### Run any programming language in seconds (eg. Google Colab Notebook)

 ```sh
 !npm i -g @nexssp/cli